robpc/godot-export-action/README.md

 Action to export fron [Godot Engine](https://godotengine.org/) using the headless version of the engine.
 Under the hood, this action uses prebuilt docker images with the export templates pre-installed to minimize runtime.

+Supported versions:
-Currently built with versions for `v3.4`, `v3.3.4`, `v3.3.3`, `v3.3.2`, `v3.3.1`, `v3.3` and `v3.2.3`, but future stable are planned to be added as they become available.
+`v3.4`, `v3.3.4`, `v3.3.3`, `v3.3.2`, `v3.3.1`, `v3.3` and `v3.2.3`

+Future stable are planned to be added as they become available.
 Feel free to open a request for older versions.

 ## Options